 When you board your magic carpet there are two rows.
 The front row offers the opportunity to adjust a lever that will make your carpet fly up and down.

 The back row has a magic button that allows you to minimally tilt your carpet back and forth.
-Whoever is riding on the front row will have more overall control.
+As a result, whoever is riding on the front row will have more overall control.

 Next, a cast member comes by to make sure everyone has secured the seatbelt style restraint.
 After that the carpets will begin to lift into the air, and at that time you can begin to adjust and fly your carpet as you like.

 Be careful though!
 Just outside Magic Carpets, there’s a pair of camels.
 One of them is a real spitter.
-Just when you are flying high and enjoying yourself you might get sprayed in the face.
+So just when you are flying high and enjoying yourself you might get sprayed in the face.

 It’s not enough to do any damage, but for children, it’s quite hilarious.
 In fact, my bunch likes to make me sit on the outside and purposely adjust our magic carpet so I’ll get wet.
 They get such a kick out of it, and I can’t help but laugh myself.